 - The Chartreux does shed quite a bit, particularly in the spring.
 Daily brushing with a simple steel comb should be sufficient to remove loose or dead hair.
 A bath is rarely needed, but when you do give one, you should use a mild and gentle cat shampoo.
-You should also trim the nails every few weeks and check the ears weekly.
-A daily dental hygiene plan is highly recommended.
+Keep in mind that this cat’s fur is water-resistant!
+Even after a bath, it will be close to dry.
+(You should also trim the nails every few weeks and check the ears weekly.
+A daily dental hygiene plan is highly recommended.)

 - The Chartreux is relatively quiet and well-behaved compared to a typical cat breed.
 Since it doesn’t need much space, this cat is a good choice for apartments and houses alike.

 - This breed may be prone to kidney disease, urinary tract disease, and kneecap problems.

 The Chartreux is a quiet, good-natured cat, not overly prone to exuberant signs of affection or play.
 While they do love their owners, these cats tend to be independent and a little reserved most of the time.
 They often like to observe the situation before engaging directly in it.
 Owners may sometimes need to give them a little space, but the Chartreux will usually oblige in cuddles and playtime quite often.

 Their easy-going and undemanding personality means they can be left alone for a long time without necessarily causing a mess.
 They also fit very well into homes with children and other pets.
 There’s a lot to like with this breed for owners who want an undemanding and no-nonsense cat.
 However, one downside is that this breed may not necessarily tell you when something is wrong.
 Owners will need to keep an eye on their cats and learn to read their behavioral quirks.